Measurement of boosted Higgs bosons produced via vector boson fusion or gluon fusion in the H $\to$ $\mathrm{b\bar{b}}$ decay mode using LHC proton-proton collision data at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 Several sources of experimental uncertainty arise from the reconstruction and calibration of physics objects from low-level detector responses.

 A data-to-simulation scale factor is applied to the $\PH\to\bbbar$ and $\PZ\to\bbbar$ predictions to account for the difference in efficiency of the DDB tagger selection.
 This scale factor is included in the signal extraction fit as a constrained nuisance parameter with a nominal value of unity and a conservative uncertainty of 30\%.
 The magnitude of this uncertainty is based on the results of dedicated measurements in QCD multijet events with gluon to $\bbbar$ splitting topologies similar to the $\PH\to\bbbar$ signal~\cite{CMS-PAS-BTV-22-001}, but a precise scale factor cannot be derived due to the limited number of gluon splitting events in the \pt regime relevant for this analysis.
 The DDB scale factor is instead constrained in situ via the observed $\PZ\to\bbbar$ yield in the DDB pass and fail regions and constitutes the dominant experimental uncertainty.
+The extracted DDB scale factors and uncertainties are shown in Table \ref{tab:ddb}.

 The uncertainties on the corrections for substructure selection, jet mass scale, and jet mass resolution detailed in Section~\ref{sec:vjets} are treated as constrained nuisance parameters.
 These uncertainties are correlated among the \PW, \PZ, and Higgs boson production processes, and are further constrained by the presence of \PW and \PZ boson resonances in the $\msd$ distribution.
 Additional systematic uncertainties are applied to the event yields of $\PW$+jets, $\PZ$+jets, $\ttbar$, and Higgs boson production to account for the uncertainties due to the jet energy scale and resolution~\cite{CMS:2016lmd,cmsJESJER} and the limited event count of simulated samples.
 A bin-by-bin uncertainty is applied to account for the limited number of simulated QCD events in the dedicated fit to determine the transfer factor $T_\text{P/F}$ .